 The Southwest Washington Workers’ Compensation Trust provides industrial injury accident insurance coverage for its membership.
-Twenty nine school districts are part of the Trust, which is administered through ESD 112.
+Twenty nine school districts and ESD 112 are part of the Trust, which is administered through ESD 112.
 As a self-insurer, the Trust is fully funded by member school district participants.

-The Trust is an Enterprise Fund established for the purpose of providing group self-funding, group purchase of excess insurance, claims control and risk management for industrial injury accident liabilities of its members.
+The Trust is an Enterprise Fund established for the purpose of providing group self-funding, group purchase of excess insurance, claims management and loss control services for industrial injury accident liabilities of its members.